Live notebook

 fig.subplots_adjust(wspace=0)

 We see that PyEBSDIndex is fairly confident on the indexed solution for most patterns.
-Patterns with a low confidence seem to be located on boundaries in the IQ map above (9, 11 and 13).
+Patterns with a low confidence seem to be located on boundaries in the IQ map above (4, 9, 11, and 13).
+These patterns have the highest pattern (mis)fit as well.

 [19]: